susanyang17/doc/tutorial/database.md

 * reload the data from the database

 ## Persistence Layer Classes
-To make thing easy to understand, create a class `MyDataService` to handle query and update for the (simulated) database.
+To make thing easy to understand, we create a class `MyDataService` to handle query and update for the (simulated) database.
 It can query a collection of `Trade` for us to populate into Keikai and save `Trade` into the database.

 In your real application, you can implement your own persistence layer classes according to your preference.
-Keikai doens't limit you how you implement it, you could use Hibernate or JDBC.
+There's no limitation here, you can use Hibernate or JDBC or any Java solutions you like.

 # Build the UI